Leaning Towards Pisa

 In 1990, the Tower was closed so that a group of Big Brains could finally figure out how to stop the leaning - they did, with the result that the Tower leaned 40 centimetres less.
 It was reopened in 2001.
 My bipedal attendants and I and another 37 people – entry is restricted to 40 bears and people at a time – climbed 296 very slippery and wonky stairs to reach the top, some 55.86 metres from the ground.
 The views were spectacular and almost as entertaining as watching my female bipedal attendant have a meltdown on the top.
 Granted, the Tower’s top isn’t level (the Tower leans, you know) and the guard rails are awfully low, but still I thought she made too big a deal of it.
 She can be such a baby.

-There’s a lot more I could talk about Pisa; after all, Pisa is much more than its Tower – but it’s the Leaning Tower that busloads of people come to see every year.
+There’s a lot more I could talk about Pisa; after all,

 I’ll just finish by saying that in 2001, engineers stated that the Tower would remain stable for another 300 years.
 In 2008, after tweaking 70 metric tons of soil, engineers revised that to another 200 years.
 It’s not that I don’t trust all those Big Brains who worked on the Tower, but I’m glad that I saw it in 2009.
 Generally, I like to lean on the side of caution.